-If you have applied only for open-entry courses and programmes and your offer hasn’t arrived after four weeks, email the Enrolment Office or freecall 0800 04 04 04.
+If you have applied only for open-entry courses and programmes and your Offer of Study hasn’t arrived after 4 weeks, email the Enrolment Office or freecall 0800 04 04 04.

 In most cases, you can accept your Offer of Study online by following the instructions in the email we sent you.
 You may be asked to finalise your programme in person.
 Your Offer of Study will tell you where to go or who to see.